ben-blc/coach-cast/README.md

 - `SUPABASE_SERVICE_ROLE_KEY` - Your Supabase service role key (for admin operations)
 - `ELEVENLABS_API_KEY` - Your ElevenLabs API key (server-side only)
 - `OPENAI_API_KEY` - Your OpenAI API key (server-side only)

-## 🎯 Core Philosophy

-**Powered by AI, Guided by Humanity** - Our platform combines cutting-edge AI technology with human wisdom and empathy to create transformative coaching experiences.

----

-Built with ❤️ using Next.js, Supabase, ElevenLabs, and modern web technologies.